5 Ways to Recover After an Anxiety Attack or Nightmare

 - Try deep breathing.
 There are many different deep breathing techniques you can try and I often teach my clients several to see what works best.
 Here is one article that briefly describes several different techniques: https://greatist.com/happiness/breathing-exercises-relax

 - Mindfully and slowly rub lotion into your hands.
 Notice the color and shape of the lotion as it spreads.
 Notice the smell.
 Notice how your hands feel before, during and after using the lotion.
+The main purpose here is to draw your attention to something calming.
+Alternatives to lotion could be smelling an essential oil, mindfully chewing a piece of gum or even smelling your favorite spice from your cabinet at home.

 - Call a friend, loved one or confidant to talk over the experience.
 It can be scary to be vulnerable, but many people feel a relief and feel less “stuck” after opening up to caring person from their support network.
 In the case of a nightmare, you may need to wait until morning unless you have a supportive partner you feel comfortable waking after a particularly difficult nightmare.